-An authorized person within the grant recipient's agency/organization approves (executes) the agreement in OLGA.
-The grant recipient's Master User can set up an OLGA user account for the person that is authorized to sign agreements.
+An authorized person within the grant recipient's agency/organization approves (executes) the agreement in WebGrants.
+DRPT will assign a member of the grant recipient agency the contract signature authority in WebGrants.
 The agreement must be signed only by grant recipient agency personnel with the authority to sign agreements and enter their agency into a binding agreement.
 DRPT reserves the right to obtain a copy of written authorization stating that the person executing the agreement has the authority to do so.

-- 3. DRPT Execution of Agreement: Once the agreement is executed by the grant recipient, the DRPT Director or CFO will execute the agreement.
-The fully executed agreement is then available in electronic format in OLGA and the project is open for reimbursement requests. - 4.
+- 3. Removal of Grant Encumbrance: Once the agreement is executed by all parties, the encumbrance on the project will be removed and the project is open for claims. - 4.
 Approval of FTA Certifications and Assurances: As part of the FTA's Master Agreement, applicants requesting federal assistance must comply with various federal requirements.
-These grant terms, conditions, and responsibilities are detailed in a single document produced each year by the FTA called the "Annual List of Certifications and Assurances".
-Applicants must self-certify that they are following these requirements and submit this as part of the grant application process by "pinning" FTA's certifications and assurances document in OLGA.
-Contracts for federal funding will not be executed unless the FTA certifications and assurances are pinned in OLGA.
+These grant terms, conditions, and responsibilities are detailed in a single document FTA produces annually called the "Annual List of Certifications and Assurances".
+Applicants must self-certify that they are following these requirements and submit this as part of the grant application process by "pinning" FTA's certifications and assurances document in WebGrants.
+Contracts for federal funding will not be executed unless the FTA certifications and assurances are pinned in WebGrants.
+Subrecipients must sign the document and attach it to their Organizational Profile in WebGrants prior to July 1st.
+Subrecipients that do not pin their Annual List of Certifications and Assurances to WebGrants by July 1st are subject to being locked out from submitting future claims and applications in WebGrants.

-5. Contact Information: Recipients must maintain the correct contact information in OLGA at all times.
-The information in OLGA is considered the "official" contact list for DRPT.
-When project agreements are ready to be pinned, the notifications will go out to the contacts listed in OLGA.
+5. Contact Information: Recipients must always maintain the correct contact information in WebGrants.
+The information in WebGrants is considered the "official" contact list for DRPT.
+When project agreements are ready, the notifications will go out to the contacts listed in WebGrants.
 If the names have not been updated, the notification may not reach those who need to know about it.
-If recipients are locked out of OLGA, they should contact their agency Master User.
-If the Master User is locked out, they should contact DRPT Financial Programming at FinancialProgramming@drpt.virginia.gov.
+If recipients are locked out of WebGrants, they should contact their DRPT Program Manager.